Vizianagaram district

-Vizianagaram district is one of the six districts in the Uttarandhra region of the Indian state of Andhra Pradesh with its headquarters located at Vizianagaram.
-The district was once the part of ancient Kalinga.Saripilli Dibbilingeswara temple, Jayathi Mallikarjuna Temple are the finest examples of ancient Eastern Ganga Dynasty built monuments in the district.
-The district is bounded on the east by the district of Srikakulam, north by Parvathipuram Manyam south by Visakhapatnam, Anakapalli, southeast by the Bay of Bengal, and west by Alluri Sitharama Raju district.
-It was formed on 1 June 1979, with some parts carved from the neighbouring districts of Srikakulam and Visakhapatnam.
+Vizianagaram district (/te/) is a district in the Uttarandhra region of the Indian state of Andhra Pradesh with its headquarters located at Vizianagaram.
+The district was once the part of ancient Kalinga.
+Saripilli Dibbilingeswara temple, Jayathi Mallikarjuna Temple are the finest examples of ancient Eastern Ganga Dynasty built monuments in the district.
+The district is bounded on the east by the district of Srikakulam, north by Parvathipuram Manyam south by Visakhapatnam, Anakapalli, south-east by the Bay of Bengal, and west by Alluri Sitharama Raju district.

+Etymology

 The district is named after the princely state of Vizianagaram (Vijaya means victory and Nagaram means city in Telugu).
 In 2011, it was the least populous district in Andhra Pradesh.

+History

-Vizianagaram district was formed on 1 June 1979, (Note: as per G.O.Ms.No.700/Revenue (U) Department, dated 15 May 1979) with some parts carved from the neighbouring districts of Srikakulam and Visakhapatnam.
-The Taluks of Vizianagaram, Gajapathinagaram, Srungavarapukota and a portion of Bheemunipatnam Taluk were transferred from the Visakhapatnam District.
-The Salur, Bobbili, Parvathipuram and Cheepurupalli Taluks from Srikakulam district were transferred to the new district.
+The district was formed on 1 June 1979, (Note: as per G.O.Ms.No.700/Revenue (U) Department, dated 15 May 1979) with some parts carved from the neighbouring districts of Srikakulam and Visakhapatnam.
+The taluks of Vizianagaram, Gajapathinagaram, Srungavarapukota and a portion of Bheemunipatnam Taluk were transferred from the Visakhapatnam District.
+The Salur, Bobbili, Parvathipuram and Cheepurupalli taluks from Srikakulam district were transferred to the new district.